 This web page focuses on solar photovoltaic (PV) energy, the overwhelmingly predominant source of renewable energy in the state.
 As we gain more experience in wind, both on- and offshore, and hydro, we look forward to including these resources here as well.

 Promoting solar energy in your community can have a significant impact by increasing awareness and removing obstacles.
-There is a wealth of approaches, initiatives, policies and programs available to increase adoption of solar by residents, businesses and municipalities.
+There are a wealth of approaches, initiatives, policies and programs available to increase adoption of solar by residents, businesses and municipalities.
 These include: